…. at the Musée de L’Homme!

 The Musée de L’Homme was founded in 1937 by ethnologist Paul Rivet on the occasion of the universal exposition.
 Now under the auspices of the National Museum of Natural History, it was closed for six years to completely transform the interior architecture and museography.
 The new space is deliberately more accessible and the interactive displays address human diversity in a way that draws in the visitor who is after all the subject.

 The permanent exhibition, La Galerie de L’Homme, is clearly defined by three major themes: who are we, where do we come from, and where are we headed?
 A variety of approaches are proposed to discover the content according to one’s interest, abilities and time.
-Videos, audios and written text are in English, Spanish as well as French and in most cases, French braille and sign language.
+Videos and audios and are in English, Spanish as well as French and in most cases, French braille and sign language.
+An audioguide is in the works.
 The exhibits are generously spaced over 3 levels with ample seating and natural lighting.
 Interactive supports engage the visitor with the displays on many different levels.

 There is also a temporary exhibit space, a resource center and an auditorium.
 On level 2 a space open to the atrium below may provoke a frightening sensation to some.
 It is called the Science Balcony as it presents the museum’s research in different domaines.
 This area is also very user friendly.
 My son enjoyed a video on apiculture in a seat that evoked a beehive while I marveled at the glass ceiling that was part of Davioud’s original building design.
 The architectural history of Palais Chaillot is another fascinating story.